Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Field theory and RG Analysis

 These equations exhibit several important features.
 First, we note that, for $n_1 = n_2$, the beta functions are invariant under the transformation $\tilde{u}_{1_R} \leftrightarrow \tilde{u}_{2_R}$, $\tilde{u}_{12_R} \to \sigma v_R \tilde{u}_{12_R}, v_R \to v_R^{-1}$, and $w_R \to w_R^{-1}$.
 This implies that the fixed points with either $\sigma = - 1, v_R \neq 1$, or $w_R \neq 1$ come in equivalent pairs.
 However, when $n_1 \neq n_2$, there is no such invariance since the two fields have different symmetries, so the fixed points no longer emerge in pairs.

 Furthermore, under equilibrium conditions with $\sigma = v_R = 1$, we immediately see that $\beta_v = 0$, so the two temperatures remain identical at all scales.
 Indeed, one can further show that $\gamma_T = 0$ in this case, so the temperature itself does not flow, which is a consequence of the fact that the temperature of the system is fixed and scale invariant in equilibrium.
 Moreover, the beta functions for $\tilde{u}$ become independent of $w_R$, which underscores how statics are independent of the dynamics in equilibrium.
+Similarly, in Refs.~\cite{Sieberer2013,Sieberer2014,Tauber2014a}, the critical exponent associated with the transient nonequilibrium features represented an additional hierarchy of this form, where the nonequilibrium features were dependent on the statics and dynamics but not the reverse.
 This illustrates a key difference between an (effective) equilibrium setting and our nonequilibrium model, where statics and dynamics are inherently intertwined and there is no such distinction.